lindenb/jvarkit/docs/BamMatrix.md

       "chrom:start-end+extend" or "chrom:start-end+extend-percent%".A program
       might use a Reference sequence to fix the chromosome name (e.g: 1->chr1) -sa, --sa
-      Use other canonical alignemts from the 'SA:Z:*' attribute
+      Use other canonical alignements from the 'SA:Z:*' attribute
       Default: false
     -s, --size
-      matrix size
+      matrix size in pixel
       Default: 1000
+    -su, --supplementary
+      Use other supplementary alignements
+      Default: false
     --version
       print version and exit